Ynyesto/ynyesto/README.md

 Production-minded Web3 engineer with a software background and master's degrees in Industrial Technologies and Automation/Robotics from the [Technical University of Madrid](https://www.upm.es/).
 Since 2022 I've been building in Web3 while working full-time, focusing on smart contracts, DeFi integrations, and turning ideas into working products.

-The strongest proof of my work is **[BitChill](https://github.com/BitChillRSK)**: a non-custodial DCA dApp for bitcoin on Rootstock that is **live on mainnet**, has **real users and TVL**, and grew from a hackathon win into a **grant-funded product**.
+The strongest (public) proof of my work is **[BitChill](https://bitchll.app)**: an automated, non-custodial and yield-bearing DCA dApp for bitcoin on Rootstock that is **live on mainnet**, has **real users and TVL**, and grew from a hackathon win into a **grant-funded product**.
 That mix of product delivery, smart contract development, and public technical work is what I bring to new collaborations.

 **Reach out:** [ynyesto@gmail.com](mailto:ynyesto@gmail.com) · [LinkedIn](https://www.linkedin.com/in/antoniorodriguez-ynyesto/)